A. Elijah prays for drought and experiences God’s provision.

 1. (1) Elijah tells of the Lord’s judgment.

 And Elijah the Tishbite, of the inhabitants of Gilead, said to Ahab, “As the Lord God of Israel lives, before whom I stand, there shall not be dew nor rain these years, except at my word.”

 a.
 Elijah the Tishbite: At this crucial time in the history of Judah and Israel, the Prophet Elijah suddenly appeared.
-He will become the dominant spiritual force in Israel during these dark days of Ahab's apostasy.
+He became the dominant spiritual force in Israel during the dark days of Ahab’s apostasy.

 i.
 The name Elijah means, Yahweh is my God.
 In the days when Ahab’s government officially supported the worship of Baal and other gods, even the name of this prophet told the truth.